-New Changes Coming to the Florida Building Code in 2021:
+New Florida Building Code Now in Effect

 Along with ringing in a New Year, 2021 will bring with it many changes to the Florida Building Code, which are important for homeowners to know when replacing their roof after January 1.